trueMiskin/unstable-unicorns/thesis/1-introduction.md

 - Action phase
 - End of Turn phase

-At the beginning of the turn, there are resolved all effects which are triggered at the beginning of the turn.
+At the beginning of the turn, all effects that are triggered at the beginning of the turn are resolved.
 Then the player draws a card from the deck and can play normally one card from their hand.

-After the player announces that he wants to play a given card, other players can play cards as a reaction.
+After the player announces that they want to play a given card, other players can play cards as a reaction.
 In the base game, there are only 2 cards that can be played as reaction cards:
 "Neigh" and "Super Neigh".
 In the expansions, there are a lot more cards that